-- A casual Employee is one who is engaged in relieving work or work of a casual nature (a) and whose engagement is terminable by either the Employee or the Employer without the requirement of prior notice by either party.

-- A casual Employee shall be paid one-thirty-eighth per hour (1/38th) of the weekly rate (b) of pay appropriate to the classification/year of experience plus 25 per cent.

-- (c) Casual Employees shall not be entitled to the benefit of the following clauses:

-- (i) Annual Leave,

-- (ii) Paid Personal/carer's Leave,

-- (iii) Paid Compassionate Leave,

-- (iv) Professional Development Leave,

-- (v) Long Service Leave (except as provided for in clause 51).

-- (vi) Parental Leave (except as provided for in Clause 50),

-- (vii) Once off Upfront Lump Sum payment,

-- (viii) Public Holidays,

-- (ix) Other paid absences from duty:

-- Notice Provisions (x)

-- (xi) or as otherwise prescribed in this agreement

-- 18.7 If, after discussions and agreement with the relevant Employee, the mode of employment or classification of the Employee is altered, the Employer will provide written confirmation to the Employee.
+- (a) A casual Employee is an Employee who: - is made an offer of employment on the basis that the Employer makes no firm advance commitment to continuing and indefinite work according to an agreed patter of work (eg relief work such as replacing an employee on an unplanned absence); and - (ii) accepts the offer of employment on that basis; and - (iii) is an Employee as a result of that acceptance. - (b) Subject to the minimum engagement period (or payment in lieu of), a casual Employee's engagement is terminable without prior notice by either party. - (c) The minimum engagement for a casual Employee is 3 hours. - (d) A casual Employee shall be paid one-thirty-eighth per hour (1/38th) of the weekly rate of pay appropriate to the classification/year of experience plus 25 per cent. - (e) Casual Employees shall not be entitled to the benefit of the following clauses: - (i) Annual Leave; - (ii) Paid Personal/carer's Leave; - (iii) Paid Compassionate Leave; - (iv) Professional Development Leave; - (v) Long Service Leave (except as provided for in clause 52), - (vi) Other paid absences from duty; - (vii) Notice Provisions; or - (viii) as otherwise prescribed in this agreement. - 18.7 If, after discussions and agreement with the relevant Employee, the mode of employment or classification of the Employee is altered, the Employer will provide written confirmation to the Employee.

-Casual Conversion 19
+19 Casual Conversion